Electa-Git/Z-tool/README.md

 2. PSCAD v5 or higher

+3. Add the location of the _Source_ folder containing the source code to the path so Python can find the necessary modules:<br />
+Enviroment Variables... -> System variables -> PYTHONPATH -> Directory where _Source_ is located

-3. If you opt for the MATLAB usage, then ...
+4. If you opt for the MATLAB wrapper....

 ## Usage
 ### Python-based example
+Follow the example described [here](Examples/README.md).

 ### MATLAB-based example

 ## Future work
+- [ ] Current/voltage perturbation
+- [ ] PSCAD library
+- [ ] Stability assessment

 ## Contributors